costajob/app-servers/README.md

 ##### Considerations
 GO is a pretty fast language and allows using all of the cores with no particular configuration since version 1.5.
-Servermux honors both Content-Type and Content-Length main headers.
+ServerMux honors both contents headers.

 ##### Memory
 Memory consumption and resiliency are really good.